itscodenation/flw2-curriculum-23-24/unit-1/unit-1-lesson-04.md

 - ⏳ Break (10)<br><br>

 - 🎮 Objects (20) :
-    - <br><br>
+    - Introduce objects and explain their significance in associating pairs of values.
+    - Provide examples of objects in code and break down the syntax, including properties (keys) and values.
+    - Discuss how to access values within objects using dot notation.
+    - Explain and demonstrate how arrays can be included within objects and how to access those arrays.<br><br>

 - 💻 Code Solo (30) :
     - Have students work in small groups or independently.
-    - They should complete tasks 1-6 and are encouraged to try bonus tasks.
+    - They should complete the tasks and are encouraged to try bonus tasks.
     - Remind students that Googling and seeking solutions is a critical skill.<br><br>

 - 👋 Closing (15) :